Comparative cooperative law, made usable

 Policy analysis and reform

-Comparative, question-based outputs make it easier to benchmark jurisdictions and support more grounded reform conversations.
+Comparative outputs make it easier to benchmark jurisdictions and support reform work.

 Comparative research

-Researchers benefit when recurring questions can be answered in a format that is structured, comparable, and grounded in source law.
+Researchers benefit from answers that are comparable and grounded in source law.

 Institutional memory

-Structured answers help organizations preserve and reuse legal knowledge instead of recreating the same analysis from scratch.
+Consistent outputs preserve legal knowledge instead of recreating the analysis.

 Explore the work